SalesConnection/Caction-Support/docs/Start_Up_Guide.md

 ## Start Up Guide

-## Get Started with Sales Connection
+## Get Started with Caction

-Sales Connection helps you streamline your business processes, manage customers effectively, and enhance overall business operations.
+Caction helps you streamline your business processes, manage customers effectively, and enhance overall business operations.
 Whether you’re joining an established or customized system, set up for success!
-Sales Connection is flexible and customizable, so everyone uses it a little differently.<br>
+Caction is flexible and customizable, so everyone uses it a little differently.<br>

-This guide walks you through customizing your experience of Sales Connection.<br>
+This guide walks you through customizing your experience of Caction.<br>

 *Note: Some of the following features have plan-based limits or are optional.
 Contact our salesman to upgrade.<br><br>

 ## System Role and Permission

-Sales Connection supports various user types, each with distinct levels of access and permissions to ensure proper control and security within the platform:<br><br>
+Caction supports various user types, each with distinct levels of access and permissions to ensure proper control and security within the platform:<br><br>

 - **Admin:** Full access to all system data, features, and user management.
 - **Subadmin:** High-level access to all data within your department with some restrictions compared to Admin.